Mount Muria: Geology

+(2) leucite-rich trachyte/phonolite (aegirine with biotite and hornblende).
+Major-element chemistry spans high-K (K2O ≈ 4–5.9 wt%) to very high-K (≈ 6–8.24 wt%), with two silica groupings of ~46–50 wt% and ~57–64 wt% SiO2.

+TAS (Total Alkali Silica) classifications include tephrite, phonolite, and trachyte.
+Stratigraphically, calcareous sediments of the Bulu Formation.
+These underlie trachyandesite, while pumice-rich volcanic breccia and tuff of the Ujungwatu Formation.
+Below this layer is basanite–tephrite at Genuk and basanite–tephrite–phonolite at Patiayam.
+The volcanic chemistry includes lavas, breccias, tuffs, dikes, craters, and multiple maars.
+There were two magmatic series through time: an older high-K to very high-K (alkaline, leucite-bearing) suite, and a younger medium-K calc-alkaline suite.

+Mount Muria is historically comparable to Mount Genuk [id], another volcano on the Muria peninsula, located in Donorojo [id]: both produce coherent lava, and have both lava plugs and domes as well as maars at the foot of each volcano and in the surrounding plains.
+Volcanic breccias, lapilli and tuff can also be found around the mountain, with densities around 2.4g/cm3.

 Abandoned nuclear project

 From 1976 to 2015 there was a plan to build a nuclear power plant on Mount Muria.
 Construction was scheduled to begin in 1997 but halted due to the 1997 Asian financial crisis.
 In 2007, construction was scheduled to begin again but was halted by a sudden outbreak of anti-nuclear protests.
 After the protests continued for several months, the local branch of Nahdlatul Ulama denounced the project to build on the sacred mountain.
 They declared that the government's plan was haram because it would force Indonesia to import foreign uranium, hire foreign experts to manage the plant, and pay the costs to dismantle the plant and store the nuclear waste indefinitely.
 The national chairman of NU refused to support the local decision, but said that NU would not overrule a finding by a local branch about matters exclusively pertaining to the local branch.

 Following the Fukushima Daiichi nuclear disaster, the Indonesian government suspended the project.
 In 2015 the project was permanently halted after nearly 40 years of planning.
 Indonesia no longer has active nuclear projects.